hemkan/MotorEase/README.md

 ## Setup & Usage

-- There are 3 ways to build the project, using Docker (recommended) or a Python Environment
+- "There are three ways to build the project: using Docker within a container (recommended), building locally with Docker, or using a Python environment.

 <ins>Docker instructions: </ins>